๐Ÿ‡ช๐Ÿ‡บEuropean History โ€“ 1945 to Present

 Italian Communist Party (PCI)

-• Western Europe's largest communist party—regularly won 25-35% of the vote, making Italy unique among NATO countries
+• Western Europe's largest communist party.
+The PCI regularly won 25โ€“35% of the vote, making Italy unique among NATO countries for having such a powerful communist presence within a democratic system.

 Polish United Workers' Party (PZPR)

-• Ruled Poland as a Soviet satellite (1948-1989)—imposed collectivization, suppressed the Catholic Church, and crushed the 1956 and 1970 uprisings
+• Ruled Poland as a Soviet satellite state (1948โ€“1989).
+The PZPR imposed collectivization, suppressed the Catholic Church, and crushed worker uprisings in 1956, 1970, and 1976.

-• Faced the Solidarity challenge (1980-1981)—the independent trade union movement exposed the regime's lack of legitimacy and foreshadowed communism's collapse
+• Faced the Solidarity challenge (1980โ€“1981).
+The independent trade union movement, led by Lech Waล‚ฤ™sa and backed by the Catholic Church, exposed the regime's lack of popular legitimacy and foreshadowed communism's collapse.

 Parties in Democratic Transitions: From Dictatorship to Democracy

 Several European countries transitioned from authoritarian rule to democracy after 1945, and political parties played crucial roles in these transformations.
-Understanding how parties emerged from or replaced authoritarian predecessors is key to analyzing democratization.
+Understanding how parties emerged from, or replaced, authoritarian predecessors is key to analyzing democratization.

-Fianna Fáil - Ireland
+Fianna Fรกil - Ireland

 Civic Platform - Poland

-• Governed during Poland's EU accession and economic boom (2007-2015)—Donald Tusk later became European Council President
+• Governed during Poland's EU accession period and economic boom (2007โ€“2015).
+Its leader Donald Tusk later became European Council President, symbolizing Poland's arrival at the center of European politics.

 Quick Reference Table